dwhiffing/fury/content/aar/cf/cf1_th/body.md

 between waves a handful of MiGs get through to bomb Key West, taking out a few F-16s on the ground.
-A Coast Guard cutter gets lucky and downs one with a lucky burst of 20mm fire as it passes overhead, scoring one for the Puddle Pirates!
+A Coast Guard cutter gets lucky and downs one with a lucky burst of 20mm fire as it passes overhead, scoring one for the Puddle Pirates\!
 I order more F-16s from NAS Jacksonville to fly down to Homestead and reinforce the squadrons there.
 There are a lot of reinforcements across the CONUS scheduled to fly into the area throughout the 3+ day scenario.
 Two notable twists occur: The Cubans spend a lot of ordnance sinking a 200,000 ton civilian cargo ship (which